 From two to six separate grindings are normally required, each with fresh abrasive.
 Grinding should continue until a rather stiff and dry sludge gathers, at which time it is necessary to wash the stone and levigator thoroughly with water, removing all abrasive and stone particles, which can cause scratches in subsequent grinds.
 Special attention is required when switching from one grit to another.
 Should one coarser grain of carborundum remain, it will surely cause scratching.
 Accordingly, great care should be exercised in storing grit in properly marked containers.
 Never fill empty containers with the wrong particle size.

-Sometimes during grinding it will happen that two stones stick together Suction takes place because of the evenneaa of tle two aurfaces and the adhesive character of a dry graining sluclge.
-Never under any circumstances try to knock such atones apart, for they will surely crack or break.
+Sometimes during grinding it will happen that two stones stick together.
+Suction takes place because of the even area of tle two surfaces and the adhesive character of a dry graining sludge.
+Never under any circumstances try to knock such stones apart, for they will surely crack or break.
 Try instead to squirt water between their edges or to insert the tip of a thin knife.
 If a small amount of air can get between the stones, they will separate easily.
 After the old image has disappeared, the grinding normally continues with two grinds of #180, followed by two grinds of #220.
 This will be sufficient for most work.
 The #220 gain is suitable for most techniques and procedures in lithography as the gain most commonly used.

-When the grinding has been completed, the edges of the stone are carefully beveled and rounded, especially at the surface edge of the stone, so that ink from the roller will not be caught by the edge in printing.
+Following grinding, the edges of the stone are carefully beveled and rounded, especially at the surface edge of the stone, so that ink from the roller will not be caught by the edge in printing.
 A coarse file or stone rasp is used for this work, followed by a block of pumice or a fragment of lithograph stone.
 The stone is then washed thoroughly and dried.
-A sponge or the palm of the hand may be used to remove water and hasten drying.
+A clean sponge may be used to remove water and hasten drying.
 The stone is then taken from the graining table and placed on edge on the work table, preferably on a clean sheet of newsprint.
 Wet stones are like blotters and will absorb dirt or dust from the surface on which they are resting as if by capillary action.

 Stones that have depression or are thicker at one end than the other will print poorly.
 Testing is done with a metal straightedge and a strip of newsprint paper.
 When the straightedge is placed across the stone over the strip of newsprint, it should not be possible to move the paper without tearing it.
 The test is repeated at many places and in all directions.
 If at any point the strip can be moved, a depression in the surface of the stone is indicated.
 Irregularities thus located may be spot-ground with the levigator or a small lithographic stone.
 This takes time and care; but, once a stone is level, it is easy to keep it that way through proper grinding.